Merri/react-lazy/README.md

 ## Other components

-Some internal components have been exposed in addition to the main components.
+You can see these components via React developer tools, but as of 1.0.2 they have not been exposed.

 ### `DefaultWrapper`